 - 2. VIDEO: "Stranger with a Camera."
 Appalshop, 2002. - 3.
 Discussion on the application of Social Psychological theories and concepts to real situations, as reflected in the video.
 Does this knowledge help us to better understand and explain human behavior in everyday life?
 How can this be beneficial to you and to society in general, and what are some ethical considerations? - 4.
 ORAL PRESENTATIONS:

 a.
 Article

-Presente Presenter:
+Presente er:

 b.
 Article

+Presente er:

 - 5. Questions...answers?

 - 6. Course evaluations.

 - 7. LEARNING OBJECTIVES ADDRESSED: 1 through 16.

 All work is due one week after the final class session.